kumu/docs/faq/my-map-disappeared-how-do-i-bring-it-back.md

 Kumu's [filter feature](/guides/filter.html) can show and hide elements, connections, and loops based on the content in their profiles.

 To check if a filter has been applied and might be hiding some or all of your content, open up the [Basic Editor](/overview/view-editors.html#basic-editor), and look at the text next to **Filter**, which tells you the number of hidden items.
 If that text indicates there are hidden items, click the settings icon to the right of **Filter**, and see if you can adjust the filter settings to bring your data back into view.

+## Did your Google Sheet disconnect?

+If you imported your data through Google Sheets, then that link is the lifeline to the data in your map.
+If your sheet link is disconnected or deleted, then all the data in your map will disappear.
+Click on the green button at the bottom and choose Import, or hit the "i" key of your keyboard to see whether your Google Sheet is still connected.

 ## Has the data been deleted?

-If all else fails, it's possible that the data may have been deleted from the map.
+If all else fails, it's possible that the data may have (accidentally) been deleted from the map.
 That's not an immediate cause for concern—before data is _really_ deleted from your project, it goes to the project's trash.

 To check the trash, click the menu icon <i class="fa fa-bars"></i> in the top left corner of the screen, then select **Trash** from the sidebar.
 If the Trash panel shows that there is data in the trash, send an email to [support@kumu.io](mailto:support@kumu.io), and we can help you get that data out of the trash and back into the map.